 Your roof provides many important protections, from keeping your heat in to keeping water out.
 However, maintaining your roof isn't always simple.
-It's crucial that the roof of your Concord home stands up to all types of weather without failing.
+It's crucial that the roof of your Concord home stands up to all kinds of weather without failing.

 Transparent project updates